 Smaller family offices, by contrast, have their own dedicated research teams within the office and will cater to exactly what clients are looking for.

 Q: Thanks for the overview.
 How does the recruiting process differ?

-I’m assuming that at family offices they care more about analytical rigor and your investment ideas / stock pitches?
+I’m assuming that at family offices they care more about analytical rigor and your investment ideas and stock pitches?

 A: Yeah, that is one difference.
 Another is that large banks like to recruit undergraduate interns to help with all the client reporting work that’s required, whereas many family offices barely try to recruit anyone.

 That makes it harder to get an “in” at family offices, but it’s arguably easier to advance in the process since the HR person will be closer to the key decision-makers.

 At banks, they’re looking for candidates who are really good at speaking with clients and who want to work in a team of other advisers; at family offices, they care less about client relationship skills since you’ll be doing mostly research and analysis when you first start.